What are Oxalates in Plants? Health Considerations

 At the time I didn’t have any weight to lose and did not want to do the Fat Loss Protocol so decided after a bout of gastro to eat nothing but meat.
 I noticed with just meat my right thumb pain completely disappeared, my crunchy sore hips on standing disappeared and all within a couple of days.
 I introduced dairy and fruit back into the diet and listened to as many podcasts on carnivore eating as I could.
 I’d already had a bit of an introduction to carnivore listening to Dr Anthony Chaffee at Low Carb Down Under on the Gold Coast and my son in law and daughter were also playing with the diet.
 Dr Chaffee got me thinking about it and questioning the current narrative of; ‘we must eat plants for health’.

 Dr Natasha Campbell Mc Bride has always maintained in her book Vegetarianism Explained that meat and dairy feeds the human body, while plants feed the microbiome and we know how important the microbiome is for our wellbeing.
-I have seen Dr Natasha’s GAPS program create miracles and she is a doctor I trust when it comes to diet and helping physiologically and psychologically.
+I have seen Dr Natasha’s program create miracles and she is a doctor I trust when it comes to diet and helping physiologically and psychologically.

 Why are plant compounds; histamine, salicylate, oxalate, amines, raphide and many more causing problems to human health?
 Why is the carnivore diet having such incredible results?
 It’s a question worth asking.